| 14 min read

 4. Only then remove the DNS records

 This is the MTA-STS equivalent of DMARC’s “do not jump from p=reject to removing the record.”
-Receiver Shield handles this automatically: when you disable hosting, we transition to mode: none and keep serving until caches expire.
+Receiver Shield serves mode: none during safe teardown and rollback so senders can fetch the removal policy before records disappear.

 Our enforce mode and rollback guide explains the full teardown sequence.